raviny90/SQL_alchemy_challange/README.md

 ## Aloah!!
 ![](Hawaii.png)
-Open the Hawaii.png fine to imagine your vacation being spent in Hawaii
+Open the Hawaii.png file to imagine your vacation being spent in Hawaii!!

 # Please note: